Crazygolem/epfl/2013-Clusters/Project/report.md

 #### Discussing the strategy ####
 This strategy is more involved than the first one and requires that processes are synchronized in order to implement the pipelined setting as described above.
 Hopefully, the synchronization is easily done using the communication stages *Update* and *Broadcast*.

+The strategy distributes the serial part of the algorithm over several processes, which might hinder performances as the serial part is interleaving with communications in order to change round (in terms of the first strategy, it is like switching the role of *master* to another process).

-The clear advantage of this strategy over the first one is that it allows to parallelize every part of the sieve, including the serial part of the first strategy.
-As side effect, the strategy also allows to continue as long as the available memory and the implementation allow to represent numbers the application has to deal with.
+The clear advantage of this strategy over the first one is that it allows to continue sieving as long as the available memory and the implementation allow to represent numbers the application has to deal with.
+Another advantage in the bounded version is that if the number of processes is limited and $L$ is very big, this strategy will gracefully handle all the numbers while the first strategy will hit memory limitations (as each slave has to handle a chunk of size $(L - \sqrt{L}) / p$) as it has to finishes in one "round".
+In this strategy, the chunks size is limited, e.g. to the maximum memory available, and the number of rounds is flexible.

-On the communication side, the number of communications is comparable to that of the first strategy in terms of number of primes that are communicated, and even less if we count the number of messages: unlike the first strategy, where the master sends a message for at least each prime up to $\sqrt[4]{L}$, in this strategy a message is sent only once for each finished chunk.
+On the communications side, their number is comparable to that of the first strategy in terms of number of sent primes, and even less if we count the number of messages: unlike the first strategy, where the master sends a message for at least each prime up to $\sqrt[4]{L}$, in this strategy a message is sent only once for each finished chunk.

+##### Computational complexity #####
+The bounded version of the strategy is used to formulate its computational complexity.

+Again, let $k = \pi(\sqrt{L})$ the number of of primes up to the square root of the bound $L$.
+The number of rounds is $r = \sqrt{L} / S + 1$.
+The size of the chunks $S$ is arbitrary and the number of chunks $s = L/S$. $l$ is the chunk that contains $\sqrt{L}$, i.e. $l = \sqrt{L} / S$, and by extension the number of the round in which chunk $l$ is finished.

+* Each process will have to loop at most $k$ times over each of their chunk.
+The parallel computation time is therefore $ksS = kL$.
+* Each process will send one message per chunk, up to chunk $l$.
+Then each process will send one message to the master.
+The total number of messages is therefore $l + p = p + \sqrt{L} / S$.
+* The C/C ratio is therefore: $\frac{kL}{p + \sqrt{L} / S} = O(\sqrt{L})$.

+##### DPS flow graph #####
+TODO

 Detailed theoretical analysis